-Bree Till tragically lost her husband Brett (a member of the Army’s elite Explosive Ordnance Disposal unit) just before their first wedding anniversary and at only three weeks pregnant.
+Bree Till tragically lost her husband Brett (a member of the Army’s elite Explosive Ordnance Disposal unit) just before their first wedding anniversary - and she was around 8 weeks pregnant.
 Brett was just 31 years old.
 Legacy has been able to step in and provide the Till family assistance with education, financial and emotional support.Read story

 The largest group of Legacy beneficiaries remains our Legacy widows, (Australia-wide just over 48,000 and in southern Tasmania around 800).